 The regulatory block of the Group's Compliance Model can be accessed by all of FCC's staff through the corporate intranet.
-Specific dissemination and training actions are rolled out for the Group's employees affected by these cases with the aim of improving the knowledge on the policies and other regulations associated with Compliance.
+Specific dissemination and training actions are rolled out for the Group's employees affected by these cases with the aim of improving the knowledge and understanding of the policies and other regulations associated with Compliance.